umasreeakula/Maven-Sales-Challenge/README.md

 ### Business Scenario:
 MavenTech is a company based in the United States that sells computer hardware to large businesses.
 Recently, MavenTech implemented a new CRM system to manage its sales opportunities.
 However, the company faces a challenge: limited visibility of the sales data beyond the CRM platform.
 As a BI Developer for MavenTech, I have developed an interactive dashboard to enable sales managers to track their team's quarterly performance effectively.
-MavenTech can now extract valuable insights from sales data from the CRM system, enabling actionable decision-making for sales managers.
+MavenTech can now extract valuable insights from sales data from the CRM system, making it easier to make data-driven decisions.

 #### Assumptions:
 - The dashboard prioritises detailed performance insights at an individual level, reflecting the assumption that sales managers are primarily concerned with assessing the performance of team members.
 This approach allows for benchmarking individuals against each other.
-Additionally, the dashboard assumes that teams can access each other's performance data, enabling comparative analysis to assess relative performance across teams.
+Teams can access each other's performance data, enabling comparative analysis to assess relative performance across teams.
 - The dashboard allows managers to retrospectively analyse performance over the year, organised by quarters, to track and evaluate long-term progress effectively.

 The dashboard is user-friendly and includes help tooltips and text for interpreting the graphs, metrics and how to access information from them.